 Closed-Loop Systems: In devices like the artificial pancreas, the Digital Twin acts as a controller, predicting blood glucose trends and adjusting insulin delivery in real-time.

-Navigating the Regulatory Minefield: FDA & IEC 62304
+Digital Twins in Healthcare: Navigating FDA & IEC 62304 Compliance

 Engineering a Digital Twins in Healthcare use is not the same as building one for a factory floor.
 The regulatory scrutiny is significantly higher.